+(ii) The income tax expense for the year can be reconciled to the accounting profit as follows:

+Particulars For the year ended March 31, 2024 For the year ended March 31, 2023

+Profit before tax 788.94 1,038.12

+Tax Rate 25.17% 25.17%

+Income tax expense calculated 198.56 261.27

+Adjustment

+Expense that are not deductible in determining taxable profit 3.46 3.68

+Short/(Excess) provision of income tax of earlier years (4.88) (1.42)

+Others (0.18) (0.55)

+(1.60) 1.71
-Particulars For the year ended March 31, 2024 For the year ended March 31, 2023 Profit before tax 788.94 1,038.12 Tax Rate 25.17% 25.17% Income tax expense calculated 198.56 261.27 Adjustment Expense that are not deductible in determining taxable profit 3.46 3.68 Short/(Excess) provision of income tax of earlier years (4.88) (1.42) Others (0.18) (0.55) (1.60) 1.71 Income tax expense recognised in Consolidated Statement of Profit or Loss 196.96 262.98 Income tax recognised in other comprehensive income Particulars For the year ended March 31, 2024 For the year ended March 31, 2023 Deferred tax arising on expense recognised in other comprehensive income: Items that will not be reclassified to profit or loss Remeasurement of the defined benefit plans (0.14) 0.03 Total (0.14) 0.03 33 CONTINGENT LIABILITIES AND COMMITMENTS Particulars As at March 31, 2024 As at March 31, 2023 A. Contingent Liabilities Claims against the Group not acknowledged as debts (Refer note (i) below) Income tax matters 4.00 4.00 Goods and service tax matters 3.24 - Other matters (Refer note (ii) below) 7.61 7.58 B. Commitments Estimated amount of contracts remaining to be executed on tangible assets and not provided for (net of advances) (Refer note (iv) below) 2.64 11.12 Bank Guarantee given (Refer note (v) below) 27.50 - Notes: The Group has assessed all its pending litigation and proceedings and ha required.
-The Group has disclosed contingent liabilities wherever applicable. not likely to have a material and adverse effect on the results of operations or The resolution of these e legal proceedings is (ii) Other matters includes: a) Bonus liability amounting to ₹ 3.87 million for the 2014-15 is pending for r settlement with judici ary authorities. b) The vendors have raised claims amounting of ₹ 3.74 million (as at Marc payment as per terms of the respective contracts.
-The Group has contended to the terms of terms of the terms of the terms of the terms of te ended that the vendors have not adhered to some of the contract terms.
-At present the matters are pending before t J some of the contract terms.
-At present the matters are pending before t Apart from the commitments disclosed above, the Group has no financial cor regular business operations. -

-(v) Bank guarantee amounting to ₹ 27.50 million given to Bombay Stock Exchange (BSE) in relation to Initial Public Offer (IPO)
+Income tax expense recognised in Consolidated Statement of Profit or Loss 196.96 262.98

+(iii) Income tax recognised in other comprehensive income

+Particulars For the year ended March 31, 2024 Deferred tax arising on expense recognised in other comprehensive income: Items that will not be reclassified to profit or loss Remeasurement of the defined benefit plans (0.14) 0.03 Total (0.14) 0.03

+33 CONTINGENT LIABILITIES AND COMMITMENTS

+Particulars As at March 31, 2024 As at March 31, 2023 Α. Contingent Liabilities Claims against the Group not acknowledged as debts (Refer note (i) below) Income tax matters 4.00 4.00 Goods and service tax matters 3.24 Other matters (Refer note (ii) below) 7.61 7.58 В. Commitments Estimated amount of contracts remaining to be executed on tangible assets and not provided for (net of advances) (Refer note (iv) below) 2.64 11.12 Bank Guarantee given (Refer note (v) below) 27.50 -

+- (i) The Group has assessed all its pending litigation and proceedings and has adequately provided where provision are required.
+The Group has disclosed contingent liabilities wherever applicable.
+The resolution of these legal proceedings is not likely to have a material and adverse effect on the results of operations or the financial position of the Group. - (ii) Other matters includes:

+- a) Bonus liability amounting to ₹ 3.87 million for the 2014-15 is pending for settlement with judiciary authorities. - b) The vendors have raised claims amounting of ₹ 3.74 million (as at March 31, 2023 ₹ 3.71 million) on account of non payment as per terms of the respective contracts.
+The Group has contended that the vendors have not adhered to some of the contract terms.
+At present the matters are pending before the jurisdictional authorities. - (iii) Apart from the commitments disclosed above, the Group has no financial commitments other than those in the nature of regular business operations. - (iv) The Group did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - (v) Bank guarantee amounting to ₹ 27.50 million given to Bombay Stock Exchange (BSE) in relation to Initial Public Offer (IPO)

+\\\\\ 2U